NFL to honor John Madden on Thanksgiving broadcasts - NewsBreak

 Texas All-Star lefty Pérez accepts $19.65M qualifying offer

-All-Star left-hander Martin Pérez accepted a $19.65 million qualifying offer from the Texas Rangers, who still hope to add more to their starting rotation.
+ARLINGTON, Texas (AP) — All-Star left-hander Martin Pérez accepted a $19.65 million qualifying offer from the Texas Rangers before Tuesday's deadline.
 Pérez returned to the Rangers on a $4 million contract before the start of spring training earlier this year.
 He went 12-8 with a career-best 2.89 ERA in 32 starts.
-“We think this is a great outcome for Martin, a great outcome for the Rangers, and we’re looking forward to continuing to build,” Rangers general manager Chris Young said.
-Of the 14 MLB players who had qualifying offers from their teams, only Pérez and San Francisco outfielder Joc Pederson accepted before Tuesday’s deadline.
-The remaining 12 are free agents.

 Comments / 0